 Although many dentists offer professional teeth whitening services, it's often cheaper to whiten teeth at home, and as a result, do-it-yourself teeth whitening kits continue to gain popularity.
 In fact, the most widely used home remedy for fixing stained or discolored teeth are whitening strips.
 You can get these strips without a prescription from a dentist, or from your local pharmacy, and can easily apply them at home to restore your teeth to their original color and shine.

-The primary benefit of using teeth whitening strips, instead of other teeth whitening treatments, is that they are less expensive.
+The primary benefit of using teeth whitening strips is that they are less expensive than other teeth whitening treatments.
 Most at-home whitening tools are more affordable than going to the dentist to get your teeth whitened.
-Strips tend to be inexpensive because they are made out of materials that don't cost very much; plastic and peroxide are both relatively cheap materials to manufacture.
+Strips tend to be inexpensive because they are made out of materials that don’t cost very much; plastic and peroxide are both relatively cheap materials to manufacture.3

 In addition to the low cost, whitening strips are easy to use.
-Most kits come with two sets of strips.
+Most kits come with 2 sets of strips.
 One set is for your upper teeth and the other set is for your lower teeth.
 The kit also comes with instructions on how long to leave the strips on your teeth.
-In order to use the strips, simply follow the directions.
-Usually you have to put them on twice a day for an average of two weeks.
+Usually you have to put them on twice a day for an average of 2 weeks.

 Finally, whitening strips deliver quick results.
-Your teeth should begin to look whiter within a few days of using the strips and the results should last at least four months.
+Your teeth should begin to look whiter within a few days of using the strips and the results should last at least 4 months.

-Always brush your teeth before you use whitening strips otherwise plaque and bacteria will be trapped between the strip and your teeth.
+Always brush your teeth before you use whitening strips, otherwise plaque and bacteria will be trapped between the strip and your teeth.
 This makes it more likely that you will experience tooth decay or other dental problems.
-In addition, if there’s plaque or bacteria on the teeth, it’s more difficult for whitening strips to do their job and in some cases may make the whitening agents completely ineffective.
+In addition, if there’s plaque or bacteria on the teeth, it’s more difficult for whitening strips to do their job.4

 If you see spots or excess gel on your teeth after removing the whitening strips, you can brush immediately after removing the strips.
 Doing so won’t harm your teeth.
 Of course, you should continue brushing twice a day while routinely using whitening strips so that your teeth will remain healthy and won’t become discolored again.